 1) Using drones for surveying land

-Most people who have flown drones know that they are a great tool for capturing aerial views.
+Most people who have flown drones know that they are a great tool for capturing aerial views and conducting drone inspections.
 But did you also realize that another use of drone technology is land surveying?

 Civil and geotechnical engineers have found a new use for drones by using them to survey land.
 They have found that unmanned aerial vehicles provide a quick, safe way of measuring out large tracts of land for surveying purposes without risking human life by sending people in harm's way or into treacherous terrain.
 In rock blasting applications, engineers are able to conduct surveying from a distance to avoid exposure to blasting areas.